TechSckoolByVijay/Kubernetes-Demo-Series/StaticWebsite/readme.md

 ## Assignment Instructions:
 *Deployment:*
-- Create a Kubernetes deployment manifest for deploying a multi-container application consisting of an Nginx web server and a Redis cache.
+- Create a Kubernetes deployment manifest for deploying a multi-container application consisting of an Nginx web server.
 - Instead of storing the html file content inside the docker image, store it in k8s ConfigMap and use Volume - Mounts to directly mount the html file on the nginx container.
 - Configure the Nginx container to serve the index.html file as the website content.
 - Set the resource limits and requests appropriately for both containers.
-- Define the necessary environment variables for the Redis cache container.
-- Ensure that both containers are in the same pod and communicate with each other.

 *Service:*
 - Create a Kubernetes service manifest to expose the Nginx web server as a LoadBalancer service.